thriveweb/deking-new/content/services/single-service.md

 meta:
   canonicalLink: ''
   description: >-
-    Timber Deck Builders DeKing are Timber Decking specialists in Brisbane, Ipswich, Logan, the Gold Coast and Sunshine Coast.
-Use our Decking Calculators for a Free Quote
+    DeKing are Timber Decking specialists in Brisbane, Ipswich, Logan, the Gold Coast and Sunshine Coast.
+Use our Decking Calculators for a Free Quote.
   noindex: false
   title: 'Timber Decking Brisbane, Timber Deck Builders '
 ---